Sauce101/slot-sauce/README.md

   Slot Sauce by: Michael Saucedo
 </h1>

 From my own imagination, a carousel I converted into a responsive slot machine.
 I thought of this slot machine type of project from lessons by David DeSandro: Intro to CSS 3D transforms.
 The lesson was from 2015 using HTML, CSS and JavaScript.
-This project is in React with ESLint and Prettier code formatter.
-I got to dive into the useRef and useLayout react hooks, as well as the prop-types package.
+This project is in React with ESLint, Prettier code formatter, Tailwind CSS, and vanilla CSS for the 3D transform methods.
+I got to dive into the useRef and useLayout React hooks, as well as the prop-types package.

 You can adjust the slider on top to select the amount of symbols per reel that you desire and use the SPIN button at the bottom.
 [Visit Site](https://slotsauce.netlify.app/)